Detailed Usages

 # echo 2 > nr_filters

-# # filter out anonymous pages
+# # disallow anonymous pages

 echo anon > 0/type